ignite/cli/ignite/internal/tools/gen-mig-diffs/readme.md

 ## Installation

-This tool is part of the internal tools of the Ignite CLI, located in the `ignite/internal/tools/gen-mig-diffs` directory and made it a standalone project.
+It is located in the `ignite/internal/tools/gen-mig-diffs` directory and made it a standalone project.

 To set up this tool in your development environment: